bookingcom/shipper/README.md

 # Shipper: Kubernetes native multi-cluster canary or blue-green rollouts

-Shipper is a set of controllers for orchestrating rollouts to multiple Kubernetes clusters.
+Shipper is a set of controllers for orchestrating rollouts to one or many Kubernetes clusters.
 It uses Helm charts and CRDs to specify what should be deployed, and how it should be rolled out.
+It provides functionality on top of core Kubernetes Deployment objects by automating blue/green or canary rollout patterns, including traffic shifting between versions.

 ## What does it do?